 Responsible vulnerability disclosure

-This page is aimed at independent security researchers who would like to report or look for vulnerabilities on ResearchGate's site.
+This page is aimed at independent security researchers who would like to report or look for vulnerabilities on our website researchgate.net, including any of its subdomains.

 Please note that this information is intended for security researchers only – if you are a ResearchGate member and have questions, please contact us.
-Our support team will get back to you.
+Our Community Support team will get back to you.

 Reporting potential security vulnerabilities